 also revealed that Canadians take their environmental commitment seriously.

-gave themselves an "F" and said that they did not really care about the
+themselves an "F" and said that they did not really care about the

 The TD Canada Trust Green Home Poll found that nearly all Canadians feel